ryan258/fusion-chain--node/readme.md

    - Summary refinement
 3. Uses FusionChain to run these models and evaluate their outputs.
 4. Selects the best summary based on adherence to word limit and quality.

+### Multi-Agent Analysis Demo

+This demo in `multi-agent-analysis-demo.js` showcases:

+1. Five specialized AI agents (Linguist, Historian, Psychologist, Economist, Futurist) analyzing a text from different perspectives.
+2. A two-step analysis process for each agent:
+   - Initial analysis of the text
+   - Focused insight or recommendation based on the initial analysis
+3. Utilization of FusionChain to manage multiple agents and evaluate their outputs.

 ## API Reference